Frequently asked questions

 See the Installation guide for detailed instructions and manual installation options.

-Can I use Alpacon for file transfers?
+Can I use Alpacon for file transfer?

 Operations